 Motivations and engagement tips: Service.
 Do-gooders want to be of service and help.
 They're are wonderful volunteers who care less about what they are doing and more about how they are helping make a difference.
 You need to make them feel valued and show them that they are making an impact.

 What they're good at: Do-gooders are tireless advocates for your cause and will use their own social streams to promote your mission.
-Give them the tools they need to help, such as connecting your AMS software and online community to their social networks, and they'll use that connection to take your mission to their family and friends.
+Give them the tools they need to help, such as connecting your online community to their social networks, and they'll use that connection to take your mission to their family and friends.

 Member Type #3) Networkers